 LISU publishes compilations of statistical information about libraries and for librarians and reports on the results of its statistical surveys and research projects.
-In addition, we also publish two popular readers guides to fiction: Who Else Writes Like..? for adults and Who Next..? for children.
+In addition, we also publish two popular online resources, , a readers guide to adult fiction authors and , a guide to children's authors.
 Further information on individual titles is given below.

 Trends in UK library and publishing statistics

 Ten-year trends in UK library and publishing statistics, which supersede the LAMPOST.
 More information

 Fines and Charges in Public Libraries in England and Wales

 LISU took responsibility for this long-standing survey from SINTO in 2012.
 More information